Marketing (MKTG)

 MKTG 3640 Services Marketing (4 Credits)

-The unique challenges of selling the “invisible” characteristics inherent to services marketing are identified and addressed in this course.
-You will investigate customer requirements, alignment of service design and standards, service failure and recovery strategies, and the complexity of long-term customer relationships relevant to service organizations.
-Because of the difficulty in describing and depicting service development, you will design a service blueprint that serves as an innovative tool in the strategic process.
-In addition to relevant industry speakers, experiential learning through field trips contributes significantly to your overall understanding of the service environment.
+Because of the prevalence of services in the modern economy, exposure to practical ideas for business improvement makes this a valuable course for nearly any student.
+The unique challenges of selling the “invisible” characteristics inherent to services marketing are identified and addressed.
+Students will investigate customer requirements, alignment of service design and standards, service failure and recovery strategies, and the importance of long-term customer relationships to service organizations.
+Students will apply a variety of concepts to actual service businesses through cases and experiential learning that contribute significantly to the student’s overall understanding of the service environment.
 Prerequisite: MKTG 2800.

 MKTG 3650 Innovation Strategies (4 Credits)